MAIN SUBJECT AREAS

 - Potential of the MICE market in Poland and in the region

-- Flourishing conference and event sector in Poland.
-Sources and effects of the boom
+- Political and economic, sports, cultural?
+The sector is flourishing - sources and effects of the boom

 - Acceleration, simplification, optimisation, personalisation.
 How do event organisers compete?